rochus-keller/LjTools/README.md

 The viewer can be used to edit and compile Lua source code and display it side by side with its corresponding LuaJIT bytecode.
 The test VM implements a subset of LuaJIT bytecodes to study and validate their functions (see the examples subfolder).

-Here is a screenshot:
+Here is a Lua BcViewer screenshot:
 ![LjBcViewer Screenshot](http://software.rochus-keller.info/LjBcViewer_screenshot_1.png)

 The assembler can be used to directly program and test with LuaJIT bytecode.
-The syntax is defined in LjAsm.ebnf; here is a PDF of the syntax: http://software.rochus-keller.info/LjAsm_Syntax.pdf.
+The syntax is defined in LjAsm.ebnf; here is a PDF: http://software.rochus-keller.info/LjAsm_Syntax.pdf.
 It slightly abstracts from original LuaJIT bytecode and supports automatic register allocation.
 Documentation of the syntax is TBD; varargs and for loops are not yet supported (because most likely not used by the new front ends).
+The editor supports semantic highlighting and navigation (CTRL+Click on ident), and shows a list of cross-references when an ident is selected.

-Here is a screenshot:
+Here is an Asm Editor screenshot:
 ![LjAsmEditor Screenshot](http://software.rochus-keller.info/LjAsmEditor_screenshot_1.png)

 ### Build Steps